nextleap-project/countermitm/source/claimchains.rst

 The easiest way to circumvent the non-equivocation property is to send different blocks to two different parties.

-We work around this by prooving to our peers that we did not equivocate in any of the blocks.
+We work around this by proving to our peers that we did not equivocate in any of the blocks.

 The person who can best confirm the data in a block